 Conducive conditions, if left undetected, will surely cause termite problems in the long run.
-Therefore, it is important that a complete and extensive inspection of your home is done.
-This is the only way these conditions can be specified and given proper recommendations that is vital in getting rid of future termite problems.
+Therefore, it is important that a complete and extensive termite inspection of your home is done.
+This is the only way these conditions can be specified and proper recommendations given that are vital in getting rid of future termite problems.

-If you have the feeling that your house may have these conducive conditions, making it vulnerable to termite infestation, contact us immediately.
+If you think your house may be susceptible to these conditions thus making it vulnerable to termite infestation, contact us immediately.

-Inspect My Home is the chief dedicated company in Queensland that can give you experienced and knowledgeable people to undertake any building and pest inspection job.
+Inspect My Home specialise in building and pest inspections with fully licenced and insured technicians.
+Our experienced and knowledgeable inspectors will conduct a thorough pest and termite inspection of the property using the latest tools and methods.
 The findings of the inspection will then be noted in your pest report which will be issued via email the following morning, including any recommendations for a suitable termite treatment plan.